The Vampire Diaries Logo

 The Vampire Diaries Emblem

-The logo is made in a text style with a minimum of graphic elements.
+The logo is designed in a text style with minimal graphic elements.
 The central detail is the television series title, spread over two lines.
-The upper one is occupied by the word “Vampire,” with the article “the” written in small lowercase letters.
-The bottom row is completely reserved for the “Diaries” type with the same typeface.
-The letters are thin, even, grotesque, with accent first characters (they are uppercase, the rest are lowercase).
+The upper one is occupied by the word “Vampire,” with the article “the” written in lowercase.
+The bottom row is reserved entirely for the “Diaries” type in the same typeface.
+The letters are thin, even, grotesque, with accent marks on the first characters (they are uppercase; the rest are lowercase).

 The basic letter “V” is made.
 Its left side is higher than the right and is braided with a narrow red ribbon, from which a drop of blood hangs.
 Thin curled line with wide loop-like elements.
-It stretches to the right in a long curved strip but does not reach the very edge.
-The signs are white, cold, which is emphasized by a black background where they are located.
-In the second version, the base, on the contrary, is white, and the inscriptions are painted in an intense black shade.
+It stretches to the right in a long, curved strip but does not reach the very edge.
+The signs are white and cold, which is emphasized by the black background they are set against.
+In the second version, by contrast, the base is white, and the inscriptions are painted in an intense black shade.

 This contrast creates the necessary drama because he prevails in the film.
 Tellingly, the lowercase letter “i” has a dot in none of the logo variants.
 It’s like a hint that not everything is so simple, and not every supernatural story ends – they have an open ending that can be continued indefinitely as long as long-lived vampires exist in a parallel world.